gmum/toolkit/pytorch_lightning_project_template/README.md

 # PyTorch project template

-Simple machine learning project template based on PyTorch.
+Simple machine learning project template based on PyTorch and Pytorch Lightning.
+The main ambition of this template is to make easy following the state-of-the-art good practices for a machine learning project.

 If you are impatient just jump to the tutorial at the end of this README.

 ## Introduction

-The main goal of this template is to make easy following the state-of-the-art good practices for a machine learning project.
 This includes reducing boilerplate, or keeping config handling simple and consistent.

-First, this template includes a minimal trainer ``bin/train.py`` that has:

-* A gorgeous training loop (generic training script, checkpointing, callbacks, etc.)
-* Beautiful config handling
-    - We use gin for this
-* Amazing automatic saving of logs and other auxiliary files

-This repo also ships with:

-* An example experiment in `experiments/tune_lr`
+## Why not just use Pytorch Lightning?

+While a huge improvement, Pytorch Lightning (PL) still leaves you with many choices to be made.

+This repository makes opinionated choices that integrates best ideas from PL, Keras, and other frameworks:

+    * modular code structure that separates out models/data/callbacks (like in Keras)

+        - we advocate to avoid putting too much logic in a PL module as it becomes monolythic and hard to read and work with

+    * configuration using gin config from Google (PL uses argparse, which requires a lot of boilerplate code)

+    * dynamic loading of callbacks, models, etc, by name (like in Keras)

+    * providing template for running a grid search (see ``experiments``)

-* Environment configuration
+    * template for environment configuration (as sourced e.sh)

-In the rest of this document we walk through all the key design principles and how we implement them.
-Finally, there is a quick tutorial.
+    * unified loading and processing experimental results (``load_C``, ``load_H`` functions, evaluation scripts)

+    * utility scripts (for now script syncing files using ``watchman``)

 ## Good practices